6 Office Design Trends In Post-Covid-19 World

 The trend of open office spaces is not going anywhere – even if research points to them not being so productive.
 First and foremost, open floor plans are much easier to clean and limit the amount of surface areas employees will touch.
 Door handles, cubical openings, and arms of chairs are some of the most touched objects in offices, making offices safe from a distancing perspective but perhaps relatively unsafe from a germ spreading perspective.
 Similarly, more likely than not every office uses the same HVAC system, which is known to spread COVID-19 and other pathogens.

 We know proper ventilation is key to preventing the spread of COVID-19 and other pathogens, and having an open floor plan where you can open up windows would quickly improve office ventilation.
-If you can’t open your windows or doing so won’t ventilate the entire area, it may be time to invest in an office climate control system which companies throughout China have adapted.
+If you can’t open your windows or doing so won’t ventilate the entire area, it may be time to invest in an office climate control system that companies throughout China have adapted.

 Here is what Schrimmer Design Group and Lebel & Bouliane say: